-Faecal Microbiology Therapy (FMT) is therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
-C-Diff is a bacterium that is present in the intestines of some people, and their problems can range from a mild illness with diarrhoea to a severe, life-threatening condition requiring hospitalisation.
+Faecal Microbiology Therapy (FMT procedure) is a therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
+C-Diff is a bacterium present in some people’s intestines, and their problems can range from a mild illness with diarrhoea to a severe, life-threatening condition requiring hospitalisation.

 A conventional method is to transfer a sample of stool during a colonoscopy.
 Ideally, the patient undergoes standard preparation for colonoscopy.

 There are some cases when a more suitable method is to place a sample of faeces on top, i.e. endoscopically, where the endoscope reaches the end of the stomach.

-In 2013, clinics began to receive samples from the frozen stool bank stored in medical centres, where they are in the right amount and are available for use if necessary.
-Donors undergo extensive screening with physical expertise, history studies and numerous analyses confirming current health.
+In 2013, clinics began to receive samples from the “frozen stool bank” stored in medical centres, where they are in the right amount and are available for use if necessary.
+Donors undergo extensive screening with substantial expertise, history studies and numerous analyses confirming current health.